dharmit/dharmitshah/content/about.md

-When not fiddling with tech, I spend time reading [books](http://goodreads.com/dharmit), clicking [random pics](https://www.instagram.com/_dharmit/) or taking a stroll in nature.
-And this blog is a try at writing. :wink:
+When not fiddling with tech, I spend time reading [books](http://goodreads.com/dharmit), clicking [random pics](https://www.instagram.com/dh4rmit/) or taking a stroll in nature.
+And this blog is an attempt at writing. :wink: